sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 an audience, but if you're in it to learn, you'll learn more if you charge based on value.

 Let me explain.
-It takes guts to charge $249 for a book.
+It takes guts to charge $249 for an info product.
 And because it's so scary, unless you are a fool, you will absolutely do your research and make something worth the price.
 For me, the price forced me to know my customers' pains inside and